rapid7/akheron-proxy/DOCUMENTATION.md

 ### Forward and replay traffic, then replay-with-pattern-replace, then replay-with-pattern-replace-and-recalculate-checksum

-The following steps show forwarding traffic between ports with replay of data (a one-line capture dump file) in this sequence:
+The following steps show forwarding traffic between ports with replay of data (in this example, a capture file that contains a single line) in this sequence:

 1. replay captured data exactly as it was originally captured (i.e. no modification)
 1. set a replace operation to swap `0x64 0x61` sequences with `0x99 0x91` and replay (note the substituted data in the output)